 The Office of Student Accounts processes student loan refunds and overpayment refunds on a weekly basis.

-Students are encouraged to sign up for Electronic Funds Transfer (commonly known as EFT, ACH or direct deposit) to receive their loan or overpayment refunds electronically.
 Students who do not sign up for EFT will receive a paper check.
 Checks can be picked up from the Student Accounts Office.
 If checks are not picked up within two weeks they will be mailed to the address on file.

 Enrolling in EFT